grgr/no_slide/README.md

 + at the bottom you will see NoSlide

 #### In NoSlide:
-+ enter rig-child (the character mesh/ the rigged mesh).
+1. enter rig-child (the character mesh/ the rigged mesh).

-+ enter the NLA-strip name (here: walk)
+2. enter the NLA-strip name (here: walk)

-+ choose a frame step (smaller will be more precise but more heavy to calculate)
+3. choose a frame step (smaller will be more precise but more heavy to calculate)

-+ add a member for each foot and name it e.g. 'left foot' and 'right foot' ... (hit the `+` for as many feet or whatever your character has) ... only for the extremities which stay on the ground some time
+4. add a member for each foot and name it e.g. 'left foot' and 'right foot'
+  *hit the `+` for as many feet or whatever your character has* *only for the extremities which stay on the ground some time*

-+ for each member add the corresponding vertex-group ... for left  foot this would be a vertex-group with at least one vertex on the left foot
+5. for each member add the corresponding vertex-group
+  for left  foot this would be a vertex-group with at least one vertex on the left foot

-+ insert the Rest Frames:
+6. insert the Rest Frames:
-..+ **first rest frame** for the left foot is the first frame on which the left foot rests on the ground and only the rest of the character is moving in space
+  * **first rest frame** for the left foot is the first frame on which the left foot rests on the ground and only the rest of the character is moving in space
-..+ **last rest frame** for the left foot is the last frame on which the left foot rests on the ground and only the rest of the character is moving in space
+  * **last rest frame** for the left foot is the last frame on which the left foot rests on the ground and only the rest of the character is moving in space

-+ give some rotation values if you like to
+7. give some rotation values if you like to
-...
   The character will rotate with the corresponding foot on the ground.
-...
   So no need for an extra 'turn right' action - but an extra strip eventually.

-+ hit 'calculate distances' and have fun!
+8. hit 'calculate distances' and have fun!